Young Harris College

 ROI Score: 24/100 · Poor Value

 Young Harris College scores 24 (Poor Value) on the CampusROI scale.
-The profile is driven by three interconnected problems: an 18.7-year payback period (sub-score 28), a debt-to-earnings ratio of 0.922 (sub-score 7 — near the floor), and a 41.75% completion rate (sub-score 24).
-Median six-year earnings are $29,300 — the lowest of any four-year institution in this batch.
+The profile is driven by three interconnected problems: an 18.7-year payback period (sub-score 28), a debt-to-earnings ratio of 0.922 (sub-score 7 - near the floor), and a 41.75% completion rate (sub-score 24).
+Median six-year earnings are $29,300 - the lowest of any four-year institution in our dataset.
 Net price is $22,034, median debt $27,000, and total four-year cost is $88,136.
 The earnings premium raw score of 0.138 means Young Harris graduates earn only 13.8% more than non-college-goers, a thin premium for a private institution.
 Three programs are reported in Scorecard: Business Administration (27 graduates, C+, $51,699 at year four), Biology (13 graduates, C+, $49,532 at year four), and Psychology (21 graduates, C, $40,907 at year four).
-Critically, year-one earnings are null for all three programs — only four-year data is available — which means the actual initial earnings picture is unknown.
+Critically, year-one earnings are null for all three programs - only four-year data is available - which means the actual initial earnings picture is unknown.
 The 10-year median of $47,195 is modest growth from $29,300 at six years.
 Young Harris is a small United Methodist-affiliated liberal arts college in the Georgia mountains, with a strong arts and outdoor culture.
-Students who choose Young Harris are typically motivated by its residential environment, religious affiliation, and mountain campus — the financial outcomes reflect a price structure that does not match median post-graduation earnings.
+Students who choose Young Harris are typically motivated by its residential environment, religious affiliation, and mountain campus - the financial outcomes reflect a price structure that does not match median post-graduation earnings.

 The data raises concerns about Young Harris College